 A simpler Christmas

 Take the time to narrow down the focus of what’s most important to your family this Christmas.
 Don’t worry about the expectations of others.
 This is for you and your husband to decide.
-If you are a Christian, then the focus should be bringing Christ to the center of your Christmas and ways to do that.
+If you are a Christian, then the focus should be bringing Christ to the center of your Christmas and finding ways to do that.
 If you are not there yet, maybe you want to focus on celebrating family or serving others.
-Perhaps focusing on gratitude would be great this year.
+Perhaps focusing on gratitude would be a great idea this year.
 Whatever you choose, keep it in mind as you work through the next sections.

 Ask yourself hard questions